-1-in-15-years storm: Wild weather causes havoc on Coromandel - what's next
+Wild weather causes havoc in Coromandel, Auckland deluge only increases water storage by 1 per cent

 A yacht was also blown off its moorings in Mercury Bay and ended up on rocks in Flaxmill Bay.

-However Auckland water utility Watercare said the rain was "not a drought-breaker", only lifting Auckland's water storage from 42.54 per cent of capacity on May 25 to 43.59 per cent yesterday.
+In Auckland, water storage dams increased by 1 per cent over and as of Tuesday morning were 44.5 per cent full - they were at 43.59 per cent yesterday.

 The normal level at this time of year is 76 per cent.

+The rain was heavier in the Hunua Ranges where 48mm was collected, compared to just 4.5mm in the Waitakere Ranges, spokeswoman Maxine Clayton said.

-The MetService forecast today for Auckland, Waikato, Coromandel, Bay of Plenty and Taupō is for mainly fine weather about Bay of Plenty and Taupō, but cloudy periods and the odd shower elsewhere.
+MetService forecast today for Auckland, Waikato, Coromandel, Bay of Plenty and Taupō is for mainly fine weather about Bay of Plenty and Taupō, but cloudy periods and the odd shower elsewhere.